-- 1 (15-ounce) can reduced sodium white beans, such as cannellini, Great Northern, or white kidney, rinsed and drained (I typically use cannellini)
+- 1 can reduced-sodium white beans - (15 ounces) , such as cannellini, Great Northern, or white kidney, rinsed and drained (I typically use cannellini)

-- 1 1/2 cups freshly grated cheese: cheddar, Swiss, mozzarella, or another similar melty, cheese (about 5 ounces; I love sharp white cheddar)
+- 1 1/2 cups freshly grated cheese - such as cheddar, Swiss, mozzarella, or another similar melty cheese; I love sharp white cheddar (about 5 ounces)

-- In a large bowl, whisk together eggs milk, salt, garlic powder, and pepper.
+- In a large bowl, whisk together the eggs, milk, salt, garlic powder, and pepper.
 Set aside.

-- Add 1/2 tablespoon olive oil to a large nonstick skillet over medium heat until it is hot and shimmers.
-Swirl to coat the pan, then add the spinach and cook stirring often, until it begins to wilt, about 1 minute.
+- Add the olive oil to a large nonstick skillet over medium heat until it is hot and shimmers.
+Swirl to coat the pan, then add the spinach and cook, stirring often, until it begins to wilt, about 1 minute.
 Add the beans, reduce the heat to medium low, then carefully pour in the eggs.
 With a rubber spatula, cook the eggs low and slow, using the spatula to move them around the pan often.
-Continue cooking until the eggs are scrambled just until set, about 5 minutes.
+Continue cooking until the eggs are scrambled and just set, about 5 minutes.
 Taste and season with additional salt or pepper as desired.
 Remove from the heat.
 (If freezing the quesadillas, let the filling cool completely.)

-- To assemble the quesadillas: Sprinkle a tortilla with 1/8 of the shredded cheese, leaving a small border all the way around the edge.
-Spoon 1/8 of the egg mixture on top, then fold in half.
-Repeat with remaining tortillas.
+- To assemble the quesadillas: Sprinkle a tortilla with one-eighth of the shredded cheese, leaving a small border all the way around the edge.
+Spoon one-eighth of the egg mixture on top, then fold the tortilla in half.
+Repeat with the remaining tortillas.

 - To cook immediately: Carefully wipe out the skillet.
 Increase the heat to medium and lightly coat the skillet with nonstick spray (or brush with a bit of additional olive oil).
-Cook the assembled quesadillas on both sides until golden and the cheese is melted, about 5-6 minutes total.
+Cook the assembled quesadillas on both sides until golden and the cheese is melted, about 5 to 6 minutes total.
 Cut into wedges and serve warm.

 - To freeze: Let the egg filling cool completely to room temperature.
 Once cooled, form the quesadillas as directed above, then wrap each assembled quesadilla individually in plastic wrap.
 Arrange the quesadillas in a single layer on a baking sheet or similar flat surface that will fit in your freezer.
 Place the sheet in the freezer until the quesadillas are firm, then transfer them to a freezer bag or airtight container.
 Freeze for up to 2 months.
-To cook from frozen: Remove the plastic wrap, then warm the quesadilla in the microwave for 2 to 3 minutes until heated through.
-Alternatively, you can let them thaw overnight in the refrigerator, then cook in a skillet as directed above.
+To cook from frozen, remove the plastic wrap and warm the quesadilla in the microwave for 2 to 3 minutes until heated through.
+Alternatively, you can let them thaw overnight in the refrigerator and cook in a skillet as directed above.

 - See recipe directions for notes on freezing the quesadillas.
 You can also store the egg filling separately in the refrigerator for up to 3 days, then assemble the quesadillas just before cooking.
 I do not recommend storing assembled quesadillas in the refrigerator, as the tortillas can become mushy.

-I’m sharing this post in partnership with the American Dairy Association Mideast.
+I originally shared this post in partnership with the American Dairy Association Mideast.
 In August 2017, I republished it (uncompensated) with new photos, as it’s a great recipe and I wanted it to look its best.
 As always, all opinions are my own, and thanks for supporting the brands and companies that make it possible for me to provide quality content to you!